dgcfung/js-events-lesson/readme.md

 ## This

 As we saw earlier in this unit, the keyword `this` refers to the object that "owns" the function that the executed code runs within.
-It's important to remember that, when we have a method that is inside an object, this refers to the object that contains that method.
+It's important to remember that, when we have a method that is inside an object, fers to the object that contains that method.

 However, when a callback function is executed within the context of an event handler, it is the element (the DOM node) that owns the context.